apalache-mc/apalache/docs/src/apalache/principles/folds.md

 | 3 -> 1 -> 2 | 16               |
 | 3 -> 2 -> 1 | 17               |

-Because Apalache does not guarantee deterministic choice in the order of iteration, users should treat all of the above results as possible outcomes.
+Because Apalache does not guarantee deterministic choice in the order of iteration, users should treat all the above results as possible outcomes.

 ### Using fold operators in Apalache